 For nature lovers, the stunning golden colours of autumn, with the snow-capped peaks and vivid blue sky is unforgettable.
 Throw in one of the many autumn sunsets, and it truly is one of the most spectacular seasons!
 The quieter mountains of autumn provide your best chance to spot wildlife, including marmottes, ibex, chamois and several different eagles.

 Alps Accommodation are now offering flexible arrival days for May, June, September and October, which means it’s now even easier for you to arrange your spring or autumn trip to the Alps.
-Don’t forget that the price of travel during these months is generally much cheaper than other times of the year too!

 Still not sure about summer, spring and autumn in the Alps?
 Watch our 'Summer in Samoëns' video for a small taste of what awaits!

 Be sure to have a look through our portfolio of excellent summer chalets.

 By booking via Alps Accommodation you’ll also be eligible for a number of savings and in-resort discounts.
 Check out our Family Savings page, which details how much guests can save by booking their stay through us.